ookiineko/anime-transcription/README.md

 Anime Transcription
 ===================

-This repository contains dialogue lines for some Japanese animes I transcribe for fun (when subtitles for it is not available in [kitsunekko](https://kitsunekko.net/dirlist.php?dir=subtitles%2Fjapanese%2F))
+This repository contains dialogue lines for some Japanese animes I transcribe for fun (when subtitles for it is not available in [kitsunekko](https://kitsunekko.net/dirlist.php?dir=subtitles%2Fjapanese%2F) or [Jimaku](https://jimaku.cc/))

 timed subtitles can be created later if me or someone else willing to put efforts into it